thatmlopsguy/thatmlopsguy.github.io/content/colophon.md

 I designed this website with the privacy of readers in mind.
 I don't want to collect any information that I do not need to serve pages on this website.

-Here is the thing: There are quite a few companies out there that live off acquiring and selling your data.
+Here is the thing: there are quite a few companies out there that live off acquiring and selling your data.
 That would be kind of ok if it was more transparent how this is done.
 But of course, only those who are not interested in your data are the ones who properly communicate what they do.
 This is the case here.